mserrate/serrate.net/source/_posts/2018-02-18-logistic-regression-with-tensorflow.md

 thumbnail: /files/2018/02/HoursStudiedxHoursSlept.png
 ---

-In the previous post we've seen the basics of {% post_link logistic-regression-for-deep-learning Logistic Regression %} & Binary classification.
+In the previous post we've seen the basics of {% post_link logistic-regression-for-deep-learning-part-i Logistic Regression %} & Binary classification.

 Now we're going to see an example with **python** and **TensorFlow**.